marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 : The port number, in network byte order.

+This frame MUST only appear in the handshake and in the application data packet number space.
+It is a "probing frame" as defined in {{Section 9.1 of RFC9000}}.
 OBSERVED_ADDRESS frames are ack-eliciting, and SHOULD be retransmitted if lost.

+An endpoint MUST NOT send an OBSERVED_ADDRESS frame to a node that did not request the receipt of address observations as described in
+{{negotiate-extension}}.
+A node that did not request the receipt of address observations MUST close the connection with a PROTOCOL_VIOLATION error if it receives an OBSERVED_ADDRESS frame.

 # Address Discovery

-An endpoint that wishes to determine the remote address of a path sends a REQUEST_ADDRESS frame on that path.
-Since the REQUEST_ADDRESS frame is a probing frame, the endpoint MAY bundle it with other probing frames during path validation ({{Section 8.2 of RFC9000}}).

-The receiver of the REQUEST_ADDRESS frame SHOULD report the observed address using an OBSERVED_ADDRESS frame.
-The OBSERVED_ADDRESS frame does not need to be sent on the same path, since the requester can associate the response with the corresponding request using the request ID.

-The receiver of a REQUEST_ADDRESS frame MAY decline to report the observed address by sending a REQUEST_DECLINED frame.
-The REQUEST_DECLINED frame also contains a request ID, and therefore may be sent on any path.

-The sender MAY send a REQUEST_ADDRESS frame for the same path after a some time has elapsed.
-This allows it to detect when a NAT rebinding has happened.
-To speed up the discovery, it MAY also send another REQUEST_ADDRESS frame when the peer changes the connection ID used on the path.

-When receiving an OBSERVED_ADDRESS or a REQUEST_DECLINED frame with a request ID value that was not previously sent in a REQUEST_ADDRESS frame, the receiver MUST close the connection with a PROTOCOL_VIOLATION error code if it can detect this condition.
+An endpoint that negotiated (see {{negotiate-extension}}) to provide address observations to the peer MUST send an OBSERVED_ADDRESS frame with the observed network address on every new path.
+This also applies to the path used for the QUIC handshake.

+The OBSERVED_ADDRESS frame SHOULD be sent as early as possible.
+During the handshake, an endpoint SHOULD prioritize frames that lead to handshake progress (CRYPTO and ACK frames in particular) over sending of the OBSERVED_ADDRESS frame.

+For paths used after completion of the handshake, endpoints SHOULD bundle the OBSERVED_ADDRESS frame with probing packets.
+This is possible, since the frame is defined to be a probing frame ({{Section 8.2 of RFC9000}}).

+The sender SHOULD send an OBSERVED_ADDRESS frame when it detects a change in the remote address, e.g. in the case of NAT rebindings.

 # Security Considerations

 ## On the Requester Side

 In general, nodes cannot be trusted to report the correct address in OBSERVED_ADDRESS frames.
-If possible, endpoints might decide to only use this extension when connecting to trusted peers, or if that is not possible, define some validation logic (e.g. by asking multiple untrusted peers and observing if the responses are consistent).
+If possible, endpoints might decide to only request address observations when connecting to trusted peers, or if that is not possible, define some validation logic (e.g. by asking multiple untrusted peers and observing if the responses are consistent).
 This logic is out of scope for this document.

 ## On the Responder Side

 Depending on the routing setup, a node might not be able to observe the peer's reflexive transport address, and attempts to do so might reveal details about the internal network.
-In these cases, the node SHOULD NOT enable support the extension, or decline reporting the address using REQUEST_DECLINED frames.
+In these cases, the node SHOULD NOT offer to provide address observations.

 # IANA Considerations